|Tuesday||12th June, 2012||Train to Sydney|

 We’re not sure how many stairs there are and I’m not game to ask.
 Better to just take our time and enjoy the views and the little market stalls that have been set up along the way.
 Half way up we stop for a rest and a drink.

 Looking eastward, the landscape is flat except for Sigirya Rock far away in the distance.
 It’s a huge, grey, flat-topped blob sticking out of the surrounding green jungle.
 It was built as a fortress and palace in 500AD by King Kassapa as Sri Lanka’s capital.
-Now it’s another World Heritage site and we plan to climb it tomorrow – attempt to anyway – it looks HUUGE!!!
+Now it’s another World Heritage site and we plan to climb it tomorrow – attempt to anyway – it looks HUUGE!

 Now, though, we still have the rest of Dambulla Rock to climb.
 Finally at the top we need to take off our shoes and Mark has to rent a sarong because we’re entering a temple area.
 We hire an old man called Manu to be our guide through the cave complex.
 He tells us that the five caves were cut out of the rock by the Sinhala kings and made into temples that contain hundreds of Buddhist statues and paintings.
-Inside, the ceilings are painted with intricate patterns of religious portraits that follow the contours of the rock – very well preserved for an ancient site.
+Inside, the ceilings are painted with intricate patterns of religious portraits that follow the contours of the rock – very well

 We stop at a Hindu shrine to have white string wrapped around our wrists for luck then Mark prays with Manu in front of a tall Buddha.
 We really like the whole place – the caves have a wonderful atmosphere helped by the uplighting at the base of the statues.